0x3639/docs/docs/developer/consensus.md

 While Zenon currently employs a dPoS like consensus algorithm, the Phase I roadmap envisions a transition to a leaderless consensus system influenced by [Narwhal and Tusk (N&T)](https://arxiv.org/pdf/2105.11827).
 This next-gen approach dissolves the typical notion of “leadership” or “block producers” at fixed intervals and instead relies on:

-• A transaction layer (Narwhal "inspired") for extremely efficient data propagation.
+• A transaction layer (Narwhal "inspired") for efficient data propagation.
 • A fully-asynchronous, wait-free consensus algorithm (Tusk) that uses a "random coin" to provide asynchronous consensus.
-Tusk was proposed in the whitepaper to help Narwhal remain live under DDoS and asynchronous attacks.
+Tusk also helps Narwhal remain live under DDoS and asynchronous attacks.

 By separating transaction dissemination from ordering, Zenon aims to achieve: